539 total views, 1 views today

 - Treats you as a person and not just as a job

 While it is important that your therapist is an expert in the area you are looking for, they should simultaneously acknowledge your expertise of yourself and your needs.
 There is room for both.
-Some things to ask yourself when hiring a therapist are:

 - Are they licensed?